Big Sur: Demographics

 Big Sur is sparsely populated.
 There are about 1,800 to 2,000 year-round residents, only a few hundred more residents than found there in 1900.
 Big Sur residents include descendants of the original ranching families, artists, writers, service staff, along with homeowners.
-The mountainous terrain, restrictions imposed by the Big Sur Coastal Use Plan, limited availability of property than can be developed, and the expense required to build on available land has kept Big Sur relatively undeveloped.
+The mountainous terrain, restrictions imposed by the Big Sur Coastal Use Plan, limited availability of property that can be developed, and the expense required to build on available land has kept Big Sur relatively undeveloped.
 According to the Big Sur Chamber of Commerce, about half the businesses derive their income from the hospitality industry, and they in turn produce about 90 percent of the local economy.

-Census data
+Population data

 The United States does not define a census-designated place called Big Sur, but it does define a census tract (115) that includes almost all of the Big Sur coast, beginning in the north at Malpaso Creek and ending south of Lucia.
-It doesn't include New Camoldi Hermitage, Gorda, and Ragged Point where a few dozen people live, and it doesn't include the isolated private inholdings within the Los Padres National Forest.
+It does not include New Camoldi Hermitage, Gorda, and Ragged Point where a few dozen people live, and it does not include the isolated private inholdings within the Los Padres National Forest.
 It includes much of the interior coast as far west as the Tassajara Zen Center.